nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 >
 > Main Mode:
 >- Search by name: Displays workouts or exercises that contain the specified keyword in the workout or exercise name.
 >- Search by date: Displays workouts that has the specified date (in the format `D MMM YYY`) as the workout deadline.
+For example, `2 Oct 2021` or `13 Oct 2021`.
 >
 > Entered into workout:
 >- Search by name: Displays exercises that contain the specified keyword in the exercise name, only within the particular workout.